2D Density Plot

 1

-When you do not have enough data points to risk overplotting
+When there aren’t enough data points to risk overplotting

 2